bhk/rio/doc/concepts.md

     MEMBER_EXPR := EXPR

-In this case, MEMBER_EXPR must consist of a variable name followed by one or more property/item references, and *all* of them are "peeled" off and converted to set operations.
+In this case, MEMBER_EXPR must consist of a variable name followed by one or more property/item dereferences.
+All of the dereferences are "peeled" off and converted to set operations.

 Similarly, other update assignment operators can be used:  `+=`, `-=`, etc.